ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 * `now X is roomwise in Y` is permitted only if `X` is a thing and `Y` is a room, and is then equivalent to `now X is in Y`.
 * `now X is not roomwise in Y` is not permitted in any case.

+The reason we want a room to room-contain itself is so that wordings such as `if R is somewhere dark` will work.
+This is read as testing if `R` is room-contained by a dark room: which, if `R` is itself a room, is equivalent to testing whether `R` is dark, and that's clearly what the writer of these words intended to find out.
+If we didn't allow `R` to room-contain itself, `if R is somewhere dark` would always fail when `R` is a room.

 This is once again awkward on backdrops and doors.
 That awkwardness means that, for example, `if the white mist is everywhere` will be false even if the mist